-In this article, I will detail for you three of the best novels to read about Vincent Van Gogh.
-Each book focuses on a different part of Van Gogh’s life, but all of them will take you, page by page, into his artistic world.
+In this article, I will detail for you three great historical fiction books about Vincent Van Gogh.
+Each novel focuses on a different aspects of Van Gogh’s life, but all of them will take you, page by page, into his artistic & tragic world.
 They all make his paintings come alive.

 My three favorite novels about Van Gogh that bring his famous paintings to life!